prathibha20/priceofcar3/README.md

 | Model4      	| Car with Odometer of 100000                                                          	| 11,838.40                    	|
 |             	|                                                                                      	|                              	|

+As you can see, the Machine Learning application "Model" built using all the final dataset from the data manipulation phase which included features like Odometer, Year, Condition, fuel type, drive train and size returns a negative value (i.e., -$98,263.87) which is not realistic for a "new car with 100 miles, condition excellent and new with diesel and four wheel drive".

+Same Model returned $29,013.33 for new car with 100 miles, condition good and with Electric and front wheel drive.

-For Model6 and Model7 which are the recommended/selected models, see below for the prediction testing results:
+For ML Applications ``Model6`` and ``Model7`` which are the recommended/selected models, see below for the prediction testing results:

 | Test Description                                                         	| Predicted Used Car Price Model6	| Predicted Used Car Price Model7 ($)	|
 |:--------------------------------------------------------------------------	|:-------------------------------:	|:-------------------------------:	|